signumoasis/signumoasis.xyz/content/docs/data/block.md

 ## Json Model

-The block is represented in json when transmitted over the API.
+NOTE: This is the base json model in the BRS Transaction class.
+The API contains additional fields that will be discussed on the API page.

 The fields are listed here in the order they are seen in the BRS software.
 However, json does not require them in this order, so long as they are present.

 * **Version**
     * Key: `version`